 Note the speed and revisit the areas where the site has low grades.
 Put in place a more responsive design.
 With this one, your site adjusts properly to whatever device it’s being viewed on.

 Uninstall any apps you no longer use.
-Replace some images with smaller ones where fitting.
+Replace some images with smaller ones that are fitting.
 Do away with sliders.
 Add Google Accelerated Mobile Pages (AMP) where the platform allows.
 This helps your store load faster on mobile devices.

 Make these changes on every page where they are needed.
 Consider changing to a faster and more mobile-friendly theme.
 You can get great performance with some free Shopify themes.